-Chatbot builder is a tool for creating chatbots.
-Its main benefit is that it allows creating chatbots without coding, thus makes it available to everyone.
+A chatbot builder is a tool for creating chatbots.
+Its main benefit is that it allows you to create chatbots without coding, thus makes it available to everyone.
 A simple chatbot can be created in SendPulse in less than an hour.

-A chatbot builder is a platform which helps businesses to automate communication processes according to pre-determined scenarios.
-It allows sending news, updates, and reminders; processing orders; providing immediate customer support.
+A chatbot builder is a platform that helps businesses to automate communication processes according to pre-determined scenarios.
+It allows you to send news, updates, and reminders; processing orders; providing immediate customer support.

-Chatbot automatically guides your audience towards the purchase, while the person responsible for customer support deals with more critical issues.
+A chatbot automatically guides your audience towards a purchase, while the person responsible for customer support deals with more critical issues.
 Today, technologies give three ways to create a chatbot:

 - Ready-made solutions.
 These are pre-designed chatbots able to cope with specific business needs, like shop messages, dropshipping assistance, educational bot, etc. Botlist and Kik Bot are among ready-made solutions.

 - Self-service chatbot builders.
-These are the chatbot building platforms, which allow you to develop a chatbot specifically for your business, with the help of the intuitive interface and instructions like in SendPulse.
+These are chatbot building platforms that allow you to develop a chatbot specifically for your business, with the help of an intuitive interface and instructions like in SendPulse.

 These three approaches have their pros and cons.
-However, chatbot builders are the balanced option since they allow having full control over the process.
-Chatbot builders fit any business from a small family company to a huge enterprise.
-They are also cheaper compared with chatbots created by developers from scratch.
+However, chatbot builders are a balanced option since they allow having full control over the process.
+Chatbot builders fit any business from a small family company to a vast enterprise.
+They are also cheaper compared to chatbots created by developers from scratch.

-It depends on your goals and the complexity of your idea — the process you need to automate.
-Let’s take a little study and check some of the most popular chatbot builders comparing their pricing plans and functionality.
+The cost depends on your goals and the complexity of your idea — the process you need to automate.
+Let’s do a little research and check some of the most popular chatbot builders comparing their pricing plans and functionality.

 - SendPulse.
-This multichannel marketing platform allows using a chatbot builder for free with unlimited subscribers and messages count.
+This multichannel marketing platform allows you to use a chatbot builder for free with unlimited subscribers and messages count.
 To remove the branding logo from all widgets, you have to pay $9.85 per month.

 - FlowXO.
-It allows starting for free but limits functionality.
-The upgrade to a standard plan costs $19 per month.
+It allows you to start for free but limits functionality.
+Upgrading to a standard plan costs $19 per month.
 A standard plan opens access to all features except the unlimited number of interactions and bots you can create.
 You can utilize add-ons to raise that number when 5,000 interactions and 15 bots are not enough.

 - Botsify.
 This chatbot builder provides with a free trial.
-You can upgrade your account to a self-service $50 monthly plan with 10,000 interactions or fully managed plan for $300 a month with unlimited interaction.
-Both plans enable to create up to 10 chatbots.
+You can upgrade your account to a self-service $50 monthly plan with 10,000 interactions or fully managed plan for $300 a month with unlimited communication.
+Both plans enable you to create up to 10 chatbots.

 - Chatfuel.
 You can use this chatbot builder for free with an up to 1000 subscribers limit and Chatfuel’s branding logo.
-The Pro plan costs $15 a month while Premium takes $300 a month.
+The Pro plan costs $15 a month, while Premium costs $300 a month.

-SendPulse allows creating chatbots for supporting your audience throughout a pre-determined scenario.
-This chatbot builder has a working space with different elements — message, flow, action, and pause — to customize and bend with each other.
+SendPulse allows you to create chatbots to support your audience in a pre-determined scenario.
+This chatbot builder can make use of different elements — message, flow, action, and pause — to customize and blend.

 The complete instruction on how to create a chatbot in SendPulse is here.